Description

 Which means for our asset as example:

-• Looking at the average time in days below previous high water mark of 159 days in the last 5 years of Raytheon, we see it is relatively larger, thus worse in comparison to the benchmark SPY (123 days)
+• The average time in days below previous high water mark over 5 years of Raytheon is 103 days, which is smaller, thus better compared to the benchmark SPY (123 days) in the same period.

 Performance (YTD)